WardGauderis/Image-Colourisation/README.md

 - `euclidean_model.py`: The Euclidean Model class with a different loss function
 - `simplified_model.py`: The Simplified Model class with fewer parameters
 - `requirements.txt`: The required packages to run the notebook
 - `CHECKPOINTS`: The directory containing the final checkpoints of the trained models.
-In total 9 models were trained we try to include the most important models depending on the allowed upload file size.
+In total 9 models were trained, but due to a conflict with GitHub's Large File Storage limit, the model weights are now being held hostage by GitHub until we pay for more storage space.
+However, we do include the last checkpoint of the *Simplified final* model, which we were able to recover.
-- `DATA: The directory containing the data used for experimentation.
+- `DATA`: The directory containing the data used for experimentation.
 The dataset is not included but is downloaded automatically when running the notebook.
 - `DATA_FINAL`: The directory containing the data used for training the final models.
 The dataset is not included but is downloaded automatically when running the notebook.